To: "helen caldicott" <hcaldic@bigpond.com>

 What a crazy world!
 On the one hand, I have to spend half an hour listening to a vehement pro-nuker denounce Caldicott as "worse than Hitler", and tell me that Wind, Wave, Tide, Solar, Geothermal, Hydroelectric, and OTEC (Ocean Thermal Energy Conversion) have EACH been proven ineffective,

-US energy needs.”
+OK, he should have said, “not cost effective solutions to the problem of US energy needs.”
 Some of them are feasible solutions to relatively small and unique situations.
 Iceland can run on geothermal power (and release extraordinary quantities of radioactivity in the process) without offending its neighbors.
 Indiana can’t.
 Hydro has certainly been effective, but its environmental impact appears to be intolerable to the public—and in any case there are few remaining sites suitable for exploitation.

 . . . and on the other hand, Dr. Caldicott is paying little more than LIP SERVICE to the problems of nuclear power generation – the source of all that radiation, and the far larger national industry and financial institution!